Lyvy777/USER-DETAILS-FORM/README.md

 - Gender (Male/Female/Other)
 - Comments

-The project demonstrates basic frontend web development concepts such as form design, validation, and simulated database submission using plain JavaScript.
+The project demonstrates basic frontend web development concepts such as form design, validation, and simulated database submission.

 ### Form Design
 - HTML is used to design a user-friendly form interface.